btcven/locha/documentation/en/chapter_11.md

 In the previous code we can see that it is allocating resources to the `writer`, to the `buffers` that allows the `writer` to process the information and create the _RFC5444_ packet.

-In the last line of the previous code, we will see the assignment of a _callback_ function to the container or `wraper` to be able to send the packet.
+In the last line of the previous code, we will see the assignment of a _callback_ function to the container or `wrapper` to be able to send the packet.
 This function should be the responsibility of the developer to implement it.

 We have created an `aodvv2_writer_target` object that must be initialized and registered and this is obtained with: